rextsears/track-track/README.md

 ### Completed (MVP)
     - As a user, I want the ability to load the application in a web browser.
+    - As a user, I want the application to have an inviting, fun, music-themed design.
     - As a user, I want the ability to store music information in a database for the information to be recalled in the future for later use.
     - As a user, I want the ability to edit or otherwise modify music information that was previously entered.
     - As a user, I want the ability to delete music information that was previously entered.